-Brighton College Dubai values the uniqueness of each pupil who comes into its care, supporting and nurturing their physical, intellectual, emotional, and social development, irrespective of their starting points.
-Brighton College believes in treating pupils as individuals and welcomes pupils with a range of differences.
-Inclusive attitudes, behaviours, beliefs, and systems ensure that each pupil, regardless of their individual learning profile, has every opportunity to be truly independent and reach their true potential.
+Brighton College Dubai is an inclusive school and believes in treating pupils as individuals.
+Inclusive attitudes, behaviours, beliefs and systems ensure that each pupil, regardless of their individual learning profile, has every opportunity to be truly independent and achieve their maximum potential.
+Brighton College Dubai values the uniqueness of each pupil who comes into its care, supporting and nurturing their physical, intellectual, emotional and social development, irrespective of their starting points.